plone/training/theming/theme-package.rst

    └── views
        └── slider-images.pt.example

-This theme basically provides you a Plone 5 default theme (Baceloneta) and you can change everything you need to create your own theme.
+This theme basically provides you with a copy of the Plone 5 default theme (Barceloneta), and you can change everything you need to create your own theme.

 Start Plone and install your theme product